THE HOHE TAUERN

 Austria is known for its stunning national parks.
 The oldest and biggest of which is the Hohe Tauern National Park which can be reached in just 10 minutes from the Landhaus Bergner Alm chalet.
 The Hohe Tauern National Park covers an area of 1,856 square kilometres making it one of the largest protected areas in the Alps, and a place of awe-inspiring natural beauty.

 The untouched mountainous landscape is characterised by lush forests, crystal clear lakes and cascading rivers and waterfalls.
 Glaciers still exist in their abundance, and idyllic alpine pastures are interspersed among the rugged mountain peaks.
 It really is a dream place for any lover of nature.

 Visiting the Hohe Tauern National Park whilst staying at the Landhaus Bergner Alm chalet couldn't be easier either.
 It's just a short 10 minute journey to reach the outer rim of the conservation park, and all that it has to offer.
-Why not take a drive along the Grossglockner High Alpine Road through the Hohe Tauern National Park to Austria's highest mountain the Grossglockner; visit the Pasterze glacier, or perhaps search for marmots roaming around the mountains whilst hiking in the rugged and raw terrain of the national park.
+Why not take a drive along the Grossglockner High Alpine Road through the Hohe Tauern National Park to Austria's highest mountain the Grossglockner, visit the Pasterze glacier, or perhaps search for marmots roaming around the mountains whilst hiking in the rugged terrain of the national park.

 VISITING THE GROSSGLOCKNER

 Austria's Highest Mountain